prakharps12/Sorting_Visualizer/README.md

 # Sorting Visualizer
+To visit it on Google or any other browser : https://prakharps12.github.io/Sorting_Visualizer/

 Welcome to the Sorting Visualizer!
 This web application allows you to visually understand how different sorting algorithms work, specifically Merge Sort, Bubble Sort, Quick Sort, and Heap Sort.